polterguy/phosphorusfive/FAQ.md

 ### Who controls the development of Phosphorus Five?

-I am the Gaia Lactival Overlord, and Ajax Uhuru Uber Guru, Il Duce, Der Fuhrer and Kim Jong Il the 3rd.
-Pure 100% dictator.
-I do however take suggestions from others, and I consider myself polite.
-Contrary to many others in my position ...
+I am the Gaia Lactical Overlord, and Ajax Uhuru Uber Guru, Il Duce, Der Fuhrer and Kim Jong Il the 3rd.
+100% dictator, and overlord of Phosphorus Five.
+I do however take suggestions from others, and I consider myself polite - Contrary to many others in my position ...
 (You know who I'm talking about here I assume, without me having to mention names ... ;) )

 ### What's your email address?